 Sync'd Up: Meet us in Ottawa to Dive into Music Placements and Publishing

-Panelist - Michelle Allman-Esdaille
+Moderator - Michelle Allman-Esdaille

 As the CEO of The HOOK Sync Group, Michelle Allman-Esdaille has made a significant mark in the world of sync licensing, breaking barriers as the only Black female in Canada to own and operate her own sync agency since 2020.
 Her leadership is not just about business; it’s about creating opportunities and uplifting voices from underrepresented communities.
 The HOOK Sync Group proudly represents artists, music producers, composers, songwriters, and arrangers within the BIPOC, LGBTQ+, and recognized-as-female communities, ensuring their talents are seen and heard across the entertainment industry.